-CRITICAL CONCEPT Certificate of Need
+D CRITICAL CONCEPT Certificate of Need

 A certificate of need (CON) is the approval required by many states before a new healthcare facility can be constructed.
 CON proponents claim the system helps control costs by preventing excess capacity.
-Critics, however, contend that CON regulation impedes competition and the spread of new technologies while protecting established providers, even those that do not operate efficiently. required providers to obtain state approval on the basis of community need for construction and renovation projects that either relate to specific services or exceed a defined cost threshold.
-This attempt to control capital expenditures by controlling expansion and preventing duplication of services lasted less than a decade before the Reagan administration began to downplay CON regulation and promote cost controls through competition.
-However, CON regulation, in one form or another, still exists in roughly 35 states.

-Critics of CON regulation argue that it does not provide as much control over capital expenditures as originally envisioned and that it increases costs by requiring additional administrative expenditures when new facilities are needed.
+Critics, however, contend that CON regulation impedes competition and the spread of new technologies while protecting established providers, even those that do not operate efficiently. expenditures as originally envisioned and that it increases costs by requiring additional administrative expenditures when new facilities are needed.
 Perhaps the biggest criticism of CON is that it creates a territorial franchise for the services it covers; that is, it creates barriers for new entities entering markets, even though the new businesses may be more cost efficient and offer better patient care than the existing ones.